 Between business emails, basketball practices, exercise, cooking, and cleaning, it can be difficult to find time for activities that the whole family to enjoy together.
 However, it is so important to make time for family fun and bonding.
-There are endless fun activities to do with kids but here are five fun outdoor family activities that your family is sure love plus two bonus activities to do outside in your own back yard.
+There are endless fun activities to do with kids but here are 20 fun outdoor family activities that your family is sure love.
+Some can even be done outside in your own back yard.

 Host a Family Olympics